 The Linguistic Association of Nigeria (LAN) was founded in 1980.
+The Association has over 500 members.
 It was formed primarily among other goals to:

-(1) provide a foundation for the study of Nigerian languages;
+- provide a foundation for the study of Nigerian languages;

-(3) initiate, encourage and support scholarly research in this field for scientific purposes and advice of the government;
+- initiate, encourage and support scholarly research in this field for scientific purposes and advice of the government;

-(4) establish and publish regularly learned journals;
+- establish and publish learned journals;

-(5) cooperate with other associations or bodies that have similar goals.
+- cooperate with other associations or bodies that have similar goals.